EpocDotFr/crowdmixer/README.md

 The method used to control and retrieve information of an audio player from CrowdMixer is choosed regarding three criteria:

-  1. **Simplicity of implementation:** CLI is easier than everything, HTTP is easier than raw TCP, etc.
+  1. **Simplicity of implementation**: CLI is easier than everything, HTTP is easier than raw TCP, etc.
-  2. **Cross-platformness:** CLI is fully cross-platform, dbus is only supported on Linux-based operating systems, etc. This criteria depends of course of the operating system availability of the audio player.
+  2. **Cross-platformness**: CLI is fully cross-platform, dbus is only supported on Linux-based operating systems, etc. This criteria depends of course of the operating system availability of the audio player.
-  3. **As native as possible**: Doesn't require installation of a third-party software like a plugin, an external tool, etc.
+  3. **As native as possible**: Doesn't require installation of a third-party software like a plugin, an external tool, etc. other than one needed by CrowdMixer internally.
+  4. **As fast as possible**: CLI is faster than everything, HTTP is slower than raw TCP, etc.

 | Name | Method used to add a song | Method used to get the currently playing song |
 |------|---------------------------|-----------------------------------------------|